Skip to main content

 Important notes about storage:

-• Minimum 50GB recommended for guaranteed performance
+• Minimum storage size recommended for guaranteed performance depends on the CSP

 Check Network SKUs